reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 When President Clinton was directly questioned about his relationship with Monica Lewinsky, anomalies were detected in his facial expressions, suggesting discomfort or deception.

+## Limitations

+### Unsupervised Methodology

+- **Evaluation Challenges**: Since this is an unsupervised method, there is no labeled data to compare against.
+This makes it difficult to quantitatively evaluate the accuracy or effectiveness of the anomaly detection.
+- **Subjectivity**: The concept of what constitutes an "anomaly" can be subjective and context-dependent.
+This can lead to false positives or negatives depending on the situation.

+### Data Quality and Quantity

+- **Lighting and Resolution**: Variability in lighting conditions, camera resolution, and frame rate can affect the quality of detected features and postures, leading to inconsistent results.
+- **Occlusions**: Faces and body parts that are partially obstructed or occluded can result in inaccurate embeddings and postural data.

+### Model Limitations

+- **Generalization**: The model may not generalize well to all types of videos and contexts.
+For example, trained embeddings may work well for a specific demographic but poorly for another.
+- **Computationally Intensive**: Real-time processing of high-resolution video frames can be computationally demanding, requiring significant hardware resources.

 ## Conclusion
-This tool offers robust solutions for detecting emotional and posture anomalies in video-based facial expressions and body language, beneficial for both forensic analysis and HUMINT operations.
-By leveraging advanced computer vision techniques and the power of autoencoders, it provides crucial insights into human behavior in a timely manner.
+This tool offers solutions for detecting emotional and posture anomalies in video-based facial expressions and body language, beneficial for both forensic analysis and HUMINT operations.
+However, users should be aware of its limitations and the challenges inherent in unsupervised anomaly detection methodologies.
+By leveraging advanced computer vision techniques and the power of autoencoders, it provides crucial insights into human behavior in a timely manner, but results should be interpreted with caution and, where possible, supplemented with additional context and expert analysis.